rubyworks/yes/README.md

 YES Schemas are also YAML documents, so they eat there own dog food.

-== HOW IT WORKS
+## HOW IT WORKS

 The design of YeS is as simple as it is powerful.
-A YeS schema is composed of YPath selectors mapped to document constraints.
+A YeS schema is composed of YPath selectors mapped to document specifications.
+A YeS document can be either a mapping or a sequence of such specifications.
 YPath is a syntax for selecting *nodes* from a YAML document.

 When validating a YAML document against a YeS schema a "lint" program simply collects all matching nodes with their applicable constraints into a collection of *unit-validations*.
 Then this collection is filtered of all *passing* validations.
 All that is left are the failures.
 If the filtered list is empty the document is completely valid.
 If not empty, the lint program can provide a detailed *editorial* list of the failures.

-Constraints are given as a mappings of validation type to validation parameters.
+Specification are generally constraints which limit possible entires in the document.
+But they also can be specifiers which instruct parsers how to interpret a document based on it's structure (as opposed to document tags).

-Lets take an example:
+Lets take an example schema:

     people/*/name:
       regexp: '[^/n]'

 This simple schema selects all nodes under a `people` sequence of mappings with a name key, the value of which cannot contain newlines.
-In other words:
+In other words, this would satisfy the schema:

-    --
     people:
       - name: Charlie Adams
       - name: Julie Ann Rose

-Would satisfy the schema.
-But,

-    --
+But this would not:

     people:
       - name: |
           Charlie
           Adams

-Would not.

-TODO: Better Examples!!!

 Sometimes multiple constraints of the same type need to be applied to a set of nodes.
 This can be done by expressing the same YPath with different constraints, for example:

-    people/*/name:
+    - people/*/name:
         regexp: '[^/t]'
-    people/*/name:
+    - people/*/name:
         regexp: '[^/n]'

 But to make the intent more succinct a sequence of constraints can be give along with the *logical-and* tag , `!!and`.